skycoin/User-Manuals/Initializing your Skywallet.md

 <Screenshot of a previously configured Desktop Wallet with other Wallets as well>

-The window will display a list of all the Wallets that are already configured using your Desktop Wallet. (*Note - This may include both Hardware and Software Wallets*)
+The window will display a list of all the Wallets that are already configured in yout Desktop Wallet. (*Note - This may include both Hardware and Software Wallets*)

 To configure your Skywallet click on the **“Hardware Wallet”** button.

 <can be removed> <Screenshot highlighting the Hardware Wallet button along with the context>

-On pressing “Hardware Wallet” button, the display screen on Skywallet will show a welcome message:
+On pressing “Hardware Wallet” button, the display screen on the Skywallet will show a welcome message:

 <Reusing the Picture showing the Skywallet display with the welcome message>

 Once the welcome message is displayed on the Skywallet screen, you can proceed to install the firmware.

-## <a name="Step_4"> </a> Step 4: Installing the Firmware
+## Step 4: Installing the Firmware

-To denote the beginning of the firmware installation, the Desktop Wallet will show the following window:
+To indicate the beginning of the firmware installation, the Desktop Wallet will show the following window:

 <Screenshot of the Desktop Wallet showing the message about the installation of the firmware>

 You can click on continue to start installing the firmware for your Skywallet.

-The installation process would take a few seconds to complete.
+The installation process will take a few seconds to complete.

 Once the installation is complete, you can proceed to configure the Skywallet.